-I am a Person-centred counsellor, which means that you decide what you want to discuss, and what the goals of the sessions are to be.
-My role is to listen and try to understand your experience, and help you find solutions or gain a better understanding of how events have affected you.
+I am a Person-centred counsellor, which means that you decide what you want to discuss and what the goals of counselling might be.
+I don't give advice but listen and help you find your own solutions and gain a better understanding of how events have affected you.

 I offer support with:

 - anger management

 I am a registered member of the British Associstion for Counsellors & Psychotherapists (BACP) and the United Kingdom Council for Psychotherapy (UKCP), and work according to their ethical guidelines.